Medical Billing and Coding Certification in South Dakota: A Guide to Schools and Salaries

 National American University is a private, for-profit institution with physical locations in multiple states.
 It offers a medical billing and coding online diploma program that imparts entry-level knowledge of coding systems and how to process claims.
 The program also offers guidance on how to manage both patients and insurance companies unhappy with the claim process.
 Upon completion of the program, students can receive certification through AAPC or AHIMA.

-The expense of the medical billing and coding program at National American University fluctuates depending on the quantity of credits taken and the type of program selected.
+The expense of the medical billing and coding program at National American University fluctuates depending on the number of credits taken and the type of program selected.
 Graduates of the program can avail themselves of job opportunities in a variety of settings, including hospitals, clinics, and insurance companies.
 Salaries for medical billers and coders in South Dakota are contingent upon experience and location.

 Southeast Technical Institute